pivotal/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 * Generate a Carvel package to make the application deployable
 * Deploy the application

 Run the following command to generate the supply chain.
-Ensure you have first initialized a working directory using tanzu supplychain init(link to cli command).
+Ensure you have first initialized a working directory using [tanzu supplychain init](../../reference/supplychain-cli/tanzu_supplychain_init.hbs.md).

 ```
 tanzu supplychain generate \